-Office staff are working remotely.
-Please email any enquiries (including membership) to firstname.lastname@example.org
+Office staff are working remotely or when in office working to strict covid requirements.
+Please email any enquiries (including membership) to email@example.com

 COVID19 has impacted our club and community and it will continue to for the foreseeable future.
 We are working hard to deliver benefits to our members and working towards a season full of activities while operating within the COVID restrictions and DHHS and LSV guidelines.